 Ah, the story of looking for a true snow-filled Christmas.
 Bob Wallance and Phil Davis travel to Vermont along with Betty and Judy in order to get the kind of Christmas that they want.
 I love this movie because it is a musical.
 Bing Crosby as Bob sings the Holiday classic “White Christmas” along with other memorable tunes like Sisters and Count your Blessings.
 It’s a great choice for a fun, feel-good movie.

 “Every time a bell rings, an angel gets his wings!”
 It’s a Wonderful Life is the story of a man who is about to commit suicide around the holidays and he gets to see what life would be like if he didn’t exist.
 A holiday classic for the whole family (grandparents and all) because of the great messages it gives during the holidays.

 Home Alone (1990):

-Home Alone is a personal favorite.
+Home Alone is a personal favorite (and it even gives me fashion inspo sometimes!).
 It is the story of what happens when trouble maker 8 year old Kevin McCallister gets left behind when his parents leave for Paris for the holidays.
 “It’s his house, he has to defend it!” especially when Harry and Marv want to rob their nice Chicago home.
 Home Alone is a fantastic movie that you will probably quote for the rest of your life.
 “Buzz your girlfriend, WOOF!”

 I love this movie for two reasons: First, I share the same enthusiasm as Buddy the Elf when it comes to Christmas.
 Second, the best way to spread Christmas cheer is singing loud for all to hear!
 Elf is such a funny movie and Will Farrell is definitely at his best.
 Also, Zooey Deschanel is great in this film.